gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 ```

 Getting garbage text over a serial port usually means the baudrate is wrong.
 The default baudrate was 9600.
-Trying 115200 instead and resetting the slug
+After trying 115200 instead and resetting the slug
-and no I can read the output:
+I could read the output:
 ```
 $ picocom -b 115200 /dev/ttyUSB0
 ...